UC-MACSS/persp-analysis/assignments/Assignment_1.md

 ### Theory

-I propose a novel theory: that sub-national subsidies to minority regions (especially in comparison to taxes paid) are what explains these demands.
-Both the minority population and local elites are generally tempted to secede, but can be co-opted with funding.
-In instances when the state can not (or does not want to) spend locally then secessionist demands are increased.
+I propose a novel theory: that sub-national subsidies to minority regions (especially in comparison to the amount of taxes they pay) are what explains these demands.
+Both the minority population and local elites are generally tempted to secede, but can be co-opted with adequate funding.
+In instances when the state does not spend enough locally then secessionist demands are increased.
 This can be tested using web scraping of social media.
+I argue this can help explain the recent independence demands in Catalonia and why other minority regions do no have comparable demands.

 ### Research Design